palavatv/palava-machine/README.md

 **This application is currently not part of the palava.tv stack**

-It was replaced by [SignalTower](https://github.com/farao/signaltower/), which is written in Elixir and uses the same protocol.
+It was replaced by the Elixir-based [signaltower](https://github.com/palavatv/signaltower/), which uses the same protocol.
 Although this project is currently not actively worked on, it still functions as a drop-in replacement for the SignalTower and might also be developed further at some point.

 ## Installation & Usage